Teal: Learning-Accelerated Optimization of WAN Traffic Engineering

 \section{\sysname: Learning-accelerated TE}

-In this section, we describe the design of \sysname---\textbf{T}raffic \textbf{E}ngineering \textbf{A}ccelerated with \textbf{L}earning.
-The goal of \sysname is to train a fast and scalable TE scheme with deep learning while achieving near-optimal traffic allocation on large-scale topologies, given any operator-specified objective (e.g., maximizing the total flow).
+In this section, we present the design of \sysname---\textbf{T}raffic \textbf{E}ngineering \textbf{A}ccelerated with \textbf{L}earning.
+The goal of \sysname is to train a fast and scalable TE scheme through deep learning while achieving near-optimal traffic allocation on large-scale topologies.
 The rationale behind using deep learning is to harness the massive parallelism and hardware acceleration unlocked by neural networks.
-Moreover, every component of \sysname is designed to be \textit{parallelizable} (fast on GPUs) and \textit{scalable} (performant on large WANs).
+Moreover, every component of \sysname is carefully designed to be \textit{parallelizable} (fast on GPUs) and \textit{scalable} (performant on large WANs).